sit722-devops/week07/README.md

 1. Open your **Azure Container Registry**.
 2. Go to **Access control (IAM)**.
 3. Select **Add role assignment**.
-4. Assign the appropriate role that allows the service principal to push images to the registry.
+4. Assign the appropriate role that allows the service principal to push images to the registry (i.e., `Contributor`).
 5. Select the service principal created in the previous step.
 6. Complete the role assignment.